Homemade Ranch Mix & Ranch Dressing

 • a little more salt and pepper, if desired

-Whisk together, adding additional milk to get to desired consistency.
-Make thicker for a dip but for a dressing, whisk in milk until it’s creamy but still substantial and the whisk still leaves trails.
+Whisk all ingredients together, adding additional milk to get to the desired consistency.
+Make thicker for a dip but for a dressing, whisk in milk until it’s creamy but still substantial; the whisk should leaves trails.

 Best if made about an hour ahead so flavors develop.